Quadratic forms representing all odd positive integers: Introduction and Statement of Results

 As a consequence of the 451-Theorem, we can classify integer-valued quaternary forms that represent all positive odd integers. \begin{cor} Assume Conjecture~\ref{Kaplansky}.
 Suppose that $Q$ is a positive-definite, integer-valued, quaternary quadratic form that represents all positive odds.
 Then either:

 (a) $Q$ represents one of the $23$ ternary quadratic forms which represents all positive odds, or

 (b) $Q$ is one of $21756$ quaternary forms. \end{cor}

-To prove the 451-Theorem, we must determine the positive, odd, squarefree integers represented by $24888$ quaternary quadratic forms $Q$, and we do this using a combination of four methods.
+To prove the 451-Theorem, we must determine the positive, odd, squarefree integers represented by $24888$ quaternary quadratic forms $Q$.
+Any form that represents all positive odd numbers must represent either one of Kaplansky's ternaries, or one of these $24888$ quaternary forms.
+This makes the analysis of forms in five or more variables much simpler.

+To analyze the quaternary forms, we use a combination of four methods.
 The first method checks to see if a given quaternary represents any of the $23$ ternaries listed by Kaplansky.
 If so, it must represent all positive odds (assuming Conjecture~\ref{Kaplansky}).

 The second method attempts to find, given the integer lattice $L$ corresponding to $Q$, a ternary sublattice $L'$ so that the quadratic form corresponding to $L'$ is regular, and the lattice $L' \oplus \left(L'\right)^{\perp}$ locally represents all positive odds.
 We make use of the classification of regular ternary quadratic forms due to Jagy, Kaplansky, and Schiemann \cite{JKS}.
 This is a version of the technique used by Willerding and Bhargava.